chillum/httpstress/README.md

 Use it for stress testing of HTTP servers with many concurrent connections.

-Returns 0 if no errors, 1 if some errors (see stdout) and 2 in case of invalid options.
+Returns 0 if no errors, 1 if some errors (see stdout), 2 on kill and 3 in case of invalid options.

 Prints error count for each URL to stdout (does not count successful attempts).